 Welcome to a guest post by Jim Rea.
-Jim is a writer and the proud father of a science-loving teenage daughter.
+Jim is a writer and the proud father of Patricia, a science-loving teenage daughter.
 Jim has been discovering genetic engineering alongside his daughter and navigating what it means to be a parent at the forefront of Genetic Engineering at Home.
 Here, Jim shares his journey as a parent navigating science fairs and teen science...
 You can also hear Patricia speak about her research on CBC News.

 Science Fair: the power of failure to fuel success